xander1234/openshift-demo-ci-cd/README.md

-*For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-3.11, ocp-3.10, etc
+*For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-3.11, ocp-4.2, etc

-# CI/CD Demo - OpenShift Container Platform 3.11
+# CI/CD Demo - OpenShift Container Platform 3.11-bg

+This repository includes demo with deploy strategy blue/green

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.